gilch/hissp/docs/faq.rst

 but Hissp doesn't need it.
 Smalltalk pretty much does it this way.
 Once you have ``if`` you can make a ``cond``.
-Lisps implementations differ on which is the special form and which is the macro.
+Lisp implementations differ on which is the special form and which is the macro.

 You have to define three lambdas just for an ``if``?! isn't this really slow?
 It really ought to be a special form.
 -------------------------------------------------------------------------------------------------------------------